-This subsection does not apply to marine paints, roof cements and coatings, automotive finishes which are not sold at retail or to paints other than paints for toys, children's furniture or interior surfaces which might be chewed by children, which are sold, for purposes other than resale, to the City, State or Federal Government, or to a manufacturer, an industrial plant, a public utility or metal structural contractor.
+This subsection does not apply to marine paints, roof cements and coatings, automotive interior surfaces which might be chewed by children, which are sold, for purposes other than resale, to the City, State or Federal Government, or to a manufacturer, an industrial plant, a public utility or metal structural contractor.

-- (b) No person shall manufacture children's toys or children's furniture which have a paint containing more than six-hundredths of one percent (.06%) of metallic lead based on the total nonvolatile content of the paint. - (c) No person shall sell or hold for sale children's toys or children's furniture which have a paint containing more than six-hundredths of one percent (.06%) of metallic lead based on the total nonvolatile content of the paint. - (d) No person shall use a paint containing more than six-hundredths of one percent (.06%) of metallic lead based on the total nonvolatile content of the paint, on the interior walls, ceilings, baseboards, doors or window sills of any dwelling unit.

-(e) When the Health Commissioner or an authorized City housing or health inspector finds that there is a paint containing more than six-hundredths of one percent (.06%) of metallic lead based on the total nonvolatile content of the paint on the interior walls, ceilings, baseboards, doors or window sills of any dwelling unit, or if there is an x-ray fluorescent lead analyzer reading greater than 1 mg/cm2, such person shall notify the Health Commissioner who shall order the removal of such paint and the refinishing of removed paint areas with a safe and suitable finish.
+- (b) No person shall manufacture children's toys or children's furniture which have a paint containing more than six-hundredths of one percent (.06%) of metallic lead based on the total nonvolatile content of the paint. - (c) No person shall sell or hold for sale children's toys or children's furniture which have a paint containing more than six-hundredths of one percent (.06%) of metallic lead based on the total nonvolatile content of the paint. - (d) No person shall use a paint containing more than six-hundredths of one percent (.06%) of metallic lead on the total nonvolatile content of the paint, on the interior walls, ceilings, baseboards, doors or window sills of any dwelling unit. - (e) When the Health Commissioner or an authorized City housing or health inspector finds that there is a paint containing more than six-hundredths of one percent (.06%) of metallic lead based on the total nonvolatile content of the paint on the interior walls, ceilings, baseboards, doors or window sills of any dwelling unit, or if there is an x-ray fluorescent lead analyzer reading greater than 1 mg/cm2, such person shall notify the Health Commissioner who shall order the removal of such paint and the refinishing of removed paint areas with a safe and suitable finish.